 So after we opened the AFM Safecoat Transitional Primer, the smell pretty much alerted me to the fact that he’d have to be painting with it alone.

 The spec sheet for the product does state “If you are chemically sensitive, always test for personal tolerance.”
 My husband isn’t what we’d call “chemically sensitive,” yet he was complaining about how much it smelled.
 Still, we pressed on……..

 A no-VOC paint from a different brand could technically have other chemicals and emissions (it’s complicated, I know).
-I do not know if the brand that I used did or did not.
 But we weren’t prepared to order AFM Safecoat paint, too.